sbt/website/src/reference/01-General-Info/90-Changes/45-Migrating-from-sbt-0.12.x.md

 * the key dependency operators: `<<=`, `<+=`, `<++=`
 * the tuple enrichments (apply and map) for TaskKey's and SettingKey's (eg. `(foo, bar) map { (f, b) => ... }`)

-The release of sbt 0.13 (which was over 3 years ago!) introduced the `.value` macro which allowed for much easier to read and write code, effectively making both aspects redudant and they were removed from the official documentation.
+The release of sbt 0.13 (which was over 3 years ago!) introduced the `.value` DSL which allowed for much easier to read and write code, effectively making both aspects redudant and they were removed from the official documentation.